kyma-project/community/capabilities/console-microfrontends.md

 * Fast & Responsive

     * Quick loading time for user interfaces
-    * Load only the essential data that is needed for rendering user interfaces and nothing more (use GraphQL)
+    * Load only the essential data that is needed for rendering user interfaces and nothing more (use GraphQL).
     * Give the user feedback for his actions (use websockets)